Expose Concurrency Bugs With Thread Fuzzing

 Basic locking functionalities and atomic operations, for instance gcc’s __atomic_* functions or pthread mutexes, are generally implemented using machine instructions that are mainly used in this context (for instance, Intel’s cmpxchg instruction).

-Thread Fuzzing is a feature of LiveRecorder.
-It isn’t included in UDB because the feature is targeted at hard-to-reproduce issues, and so is more effective in automatic scenarios.
-Don’t waste engineering time; let the machine do the work for you!
+Thread fuzzing is a feature of Undo (which includes the LiveRecorder tool).
+It is not included in UDB because the feature is targeted at hard-to-reproduce issues, and so is more effective in automatic scenarios.
+Why waste engineering time when you can let the machine do the work for you?

 $ live-record --thread-fuzzing <other args> <process to record>